Imran407704/HostInjection/README.md

 - **v1.2**: Current version with improved progress display and header handling

+## Credits Time :)
+- **Original Creator**: PikPikcU - This is the original script https://github.com/pikpikcu/hostinject I have just modified and uploaded on my repo full credit goes to PikPikcU.

 ## License

 This tool is provided as-is for educational and authorized security testing purposes.